 - Michael Jordan is afraid of the ocean, after seeing a friend die in water.

-- Christina Ricci is afraid to swim in a pool alone, lest a door open up in the floor and pull her down.
+- Christina Ricci is afraid to swim in a pool alone, lest a door opens up on the floor and pulls her down.

 - Billy Bob Thornton can’t be in the same room as antique furniture.